 - Using the information gathered in Step 3 develop touchpoints and marketing materialsthat describe the benefits, services, donation opportunities, and values of your organization.

 - Develop and maintain a professional internet marketing presence by creating a web site.
 You can use a web site as a great resource to display useful information, news, monthly newsletters, events, create community, and showcase the benefits of your organization.

 - Develop the rest of your Digital Media Channel Strategy and prioritize your efforts based on your desired outcomes.
 Social Media?
 SEO?
 Content Marketing?
 Email Marketing?
 PPC?
 Local Search?
+You can even use things like Portal Beam to use Tracking Beacons to send targeted marketing messages.
 Whatever steps you take first, monitor and measure your results!